-SECTION 9.(b) Disposal System Rule. - Until the effective date of the revised permanent rules that the Environmental Management Commission is required to adopt pursuant to subsection (d) of this section, the Commission shall implement the Disposal System Rule as provided in subsection (c) of this section.
+SECTION 9.(b) Disposal Systems Rule. - Until the effective date of the revised permanent rules that the Environmental Management Commission is required to adopt pursuant to subsection (d) of this section, the Commission shall implement the Disposal Systems Rule as provided in subsection (c) of this section.

-SECTION 9.(c) Implementation. - Notwithstanding any provision of Subchapter 02T of Title 15A of the North Carolina Administrative Code, the Environmental Management Commission shall deem a disposal system to be permitted pursuant to G.S.
+SECTION 9.(c) Implementation. - Notwithstanding any provision of Subchapter 02T of Title 15A of the North Carolina Administrative Code, and in addition to all disposal systems permitted by regulation pursuant to subsection (a) of the Disposal Systems Rule on the date this section becomes effective, the Environmental Management Commission shall also deem a disposal system to be permitted pursuant to G.S.
 143-215.1(b) and not require individual permits or coverage under a general permit if the disposal system meets all of the following criteria: